FEATURES, CAMPAIGN AND A.I. IN MORE DETAIL (for the very brief version see the Store page)

 (read the “history of changes” section on the Downloads page for full info on this).

-'item' will go yellow in the TAC.Now cycle/switch the view pressing 'F1' a few times until it says at the top: Player
+the 'item' will go yellow in the TAC.Now cycle/switch the view pressing 'F1' a few times until it says at the top:

-types to narrow a search to only certain object types.
-Pressing "tilde" (~ or ‘ on some keyboards) will padlock this
+target types to narrow a search to only certain object types.
+Pressing "tilde" (~ or ‘ on some keyboards) will

 2) Use the Observer view mode (free camera mode).